bitdoer/wav-maker/README.md

 - All subsequent lines correspond to a note being played for a duration, and are divided into five columns separated by whitespace:
-    - The time at which this note is played, expressed as the number of 16ths-of-a-beat (64th-note beats) since the beginning of the audio;
+    - The time at which this note is played, expressed as the number of 16ths-of-a-beat (64th-note beats; called "ticks" in the code) since the beginning of the audio;
     - The duration of the signal, expressed by an abbreviation for the type of note (e.g. `Q` for "quarter"---complete list below);
     - The note name in scientific pitch notation (e.g. `A4` or `C#5`), with